Lorenzo da Firenze: Music

-His style is progressive, sometimes experimental, but curiously conservative in other ways.
+His style is progressive, sometimes experimental, but conservative in other ways.
 While he used imitation, a relatively new musical technique, and heterophonic texture, one of the rarest textures in European music, he also still used parallel perfect intervals.
 Voice crossings are common, when he wrote for more than one voice (most of his music is monophonic).
 In addition he used chromaticism to a degree rare in the 14th century, at least prior to the activity of the composers of the ars subtilior.

 French classical music influence is evident in some of his music, for example isorhythmic passages (characteristic of Machaut, but rare in Italian music).
 Some of the notational quirks in his work also suggest a connection with France.